rishiguptha/Rishi-Guptha-Portfolio/README.md

 5. Open a pull request.

-Built with clarity and efficiency by Rishi Guptha Mankala.
+Built with clarity and efficiency by Rishi Guptha.

 ---